njp0008/pie_game/README.md

 # pie_game
-Guess my favorite flavor of pie!
+In this game you have to guess my favorite flavor of pie!